extrawurst/extrawurst.github.io/_posts/2020/2020-11-11-scalable-unity-architecture.md

 ```

 It is important to note that Signals are supposed to be *lightweight* and do not contain *Data* - we use the rest of the MVC-Layers for this.
 Signals are a tool for pure notification, event propagation and decoupling.

+> **Alternatives** to this are using tools like [UniRx](https://github.com/neuecc/UniRx) to observe model-data-changes but I prefer to have more fine grained control over when we want the change to be notified instead of allowing the view to see every individual value change.
+This sort of decision over *when* to notify belongs into the controller-layer and therefore the signaling approach fits nicely.

 ## Unittesting